knopnine/knopnine/README.md

 Hi ! an aspiring data person here ! currently working as cx analyst but learning data in my freetime.
+I made pet project too sometimes.
 Feel free to reach me anytime !

 <!---
 knopnine/knopnine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.